Custom Pest Control

 Identifying Activity

 • Frass – This is essentially the waste material carpenter ants create when tunneling.
 It appears as small, sawdust-looking piles found near or below wooden structures.
-This is a telltale sign of activity.
-Tip: if you can’t locate the damaged wood near the frass, try looking high to see if it is dropping down from above.
+Appearance of fresh piles is a telltale sign of activity.
+Tip: if you can’t locate the damaged wood near the frass, try looking high to see if it is dropping from above.

-• Noise – Depending on the level of infestation, you can often hear faint, rustling and clicking sounds behind the wall.
-Customers often describe it as similar to slowly, quietly crinkling a paper or plastic bag.
+• Noise – Depending on the level of infestation, you can sometimes hear faint rustling and clicking sounds behind the wall.
+Customers often describe the sound similar to slowly crinkling a paper or plastic bag.

 DIY Prevention Tips

-• Moisture Control – Elimination of water sources is absolutely essential in helping to prevent these pests.
-Leaky roofing, plumbing, windowsills and even tubs can create optimal conditions for Carpenter Ants.
-Check attics, basements, crawlspaces, under sinks and around bathtubs to see for signs of water and / or water damage.
-Keep in mind, in some areas you may notsee water but you will see water damage.
-This can be the result of a leak that occurs conditionally, such as when using the shower.
-These conditional leaks can be just as damaging to your home, and as inviting to carpenter ants as a nonstop leak.
+• Moisture Control – Elimination of water sources is essential in helping to prevent these pests.
+Leaky roofing, plumbing, windowsills and bathtubs can create optimal conditions for Carpenter Ants.
+Check attics, basements, crawlspaces, under sinks and around tubs to see for signs of water and water damage.
+Keep in mind, in some areas you may not see water but you will see water damage.
+This can be the result of a leak that occurs conditionally, such as when using a leaky shower.
+These conditional leaks can be just as damaging to your home, and as inviting to carpenter ants as a nonstop leak over time.
 Getting control of these issues will not only protect the integrity of your home, but heavily deter these unwanted guests.

 • Eliminate Wood to Ground Contact – Some wooden sheds and decking touch the ground directly which allow for moisture absorption and increase the probability of rot.
 Tree stumps, Fire wood and wooden debris directly on the ground also provide excellent opportunities for softening or rotting wood that are great environments for Carpenter Ants.
 Eliminating these sources can help prevent Carpenter Ants from starting on or near your home.